What is a widget?

 PAYWHIRL WIDGET TYPES

 For example, a pricing table widget allows customers to choose between plans, but not more than one plan at a time.
 This is ideal for membership situations where customers choose a specific tier as their plan (Bronze, Silver, or Gold level membership).
 It doesn't really make sense for a customer to select more than one in this situation.

 On the other hand, if you were selling a weekly meal subscription (chicken, fish, and beef) you may want to use the multi-select widget so customers could select more than one plan at a time.

-2. Payment Form - A single column layout that only displays ONE payment plan or one-time option.
+A single-column layout that only displays ONE payment plan or one-time option.
 You can adjust the "How do you want to charge the customer?" drop-down menu to select an existing payment plan or specify a fixed one-time purchase price.